christiaanwesterbeek/switchenv/README.md

 ```

 In this example
-- `-f /envs/env.kdbx` -> the path to the keepass file.
+- `-f /envs/env.kdbx` is the path to the keepass file.
-- `-k /envs/keyfile` -> the path to the  key file.
+- `-k /envs/keyfile` is the path to the  key file.

+You can add `-t /config.js` if you want to write to something else than /.env

 ## Usage